leanderlee/questrade/README.md

 # Questrade API

-## Unstable version and no test suites installed yet (NOT READY FOR PRODUCTION)
+## This version do not have any test suites installed yet and is not ready for production

-Until version 1.0 breaking change will occur at minor version change 0.X.0
+Until version 1.0 breaking change will occur at minor version change 0.X.0, Please make sure to open a [GitHub issues](https://github.com/luxcium/questrade-ts/issues) for anything problematic to help us during the development phase of this project.

 This API is an easy way to use the [Questrade API](www.questrade.com/api/documentation/getting-started) immediately.